patronasxdxd/dev/README.md

 Stability Providers earn LQTY tokens continuously over time, in proportion to the size of their deposit.
 This is known as “Community Issuance”, and is handled by `CommunityIssuance.sol`.

 Upon system deployment and activation, `CommunityIssuance` holds an initial LQTY supply, currently (provisionally) set at 32 million LQTY tokens.

-Each Stability Pool deposit is tagged with a front end tag - the Ethereum address of the front end through which the deposit was made.
-Stability deposits made directly with the protocol (no front end) are tagged with the zero address.

-When a deposit earns LQTY, it is split between the depositor, and the front end through which the deposit was made.
-Upon registering as a front end, a front end chooses a “kickback rate”: this is the percentage of LQTY earned by a tagged deposit, to allocate to the depositor.
-Thus, the total LQTY received by a depositor is the total LQTY earned by their deposit, multiplied by `kickbackRate`.
-The front end takes a cut of `1-kickbackRate` of the LQTY earned by the deposit.

 ### LQTY Issuance schedule